-Up to $650,000 (Shs2.4 billion) has been committed to conducting a rail logistics study to improve rail infrastructure.
+Up to $650,000 (Shs2.4 billion) has been committed to supporting the country’s logistics sector, including conducting a rail logistics study with a view to improve rail infrastructure.

 The study, which has already commenced, seeks to review the current strategy by government to develop an efficient low-cost freight logistics rail corridor.